 Additional appointments to the Southern California/Southern Nevada Caravan Organizing Team are pending.
 Also, the Team is looking for Caravan Local Leaders to organize feeder Caravans in the Ventura/Santa Barbara/San Luis Obispo, San Diego, Orange County and Inland Empire areas of California as well as the Las Vegas Valley in Nevada.
 Local Leaders must reside in the area for which they are responsible.
 Anyone wanting to serve on the Organizing Team or as a Local Leader should call Capt.
 Tony Megowan at 805-659-5056 or email him at firstname.lastname@example.org.

-Thinking outside the box, Captain Tony Megowan plans to change the entire route and lengthen the event by a day.
-The Southern California/Southern Nevada Section will make a week-long trip to Bowling Green in 2019.
-The Caravan will begin at Pasadena, California’s famed Rose Bowl and head north, over the San Gabriel Mountains on storied Angeles Crest and Angeles Forest Highways.
-In the high desert, the Caravan will take State Routes 14 and 58 to Barstow and then I-15 to Las Vegas for the first overnight.
+The first five Southwest Caravans generally followed old Route 66 as far as Tulsa, Oklahoma.
+Thinking outside the box, Captain Tony Megowan plans to change almost the entire route and lengthen the event by a day.
+The Southwest Section will make a week-long trip to Bowling Green in 2019.
+The Caravan will begin at the famed Rose Bowl in Pasadena and head north, over the San Gabriel Mountains on storied Angeles Crest and Angeles Forest Highways.
+In the high desert, the Caravan will take State Routes 14 and 58 to Barstow and then I-15 and US95 to Henderson for the first overnight.

 On the third day, Capt.
 Megowan will lead SCSN to Rifle, Colorado via I-15 and I-70.
 On Days Four and Five, we take I-70, over Vail Pass and though the Eisenhower Tunnel, the highest section of the Interstate Highway system, and then to Goodland, Kansas followed by Kansas City, Missouri.

 PreRun1 a Success

 On July 6-9, two members of the Organizing Team made the first prerun trip over part of the 2019 Caravan route. "’PreRun1′ explored the Section’s first two days," Captain Megowan said.
-"We learned much about the SoCal/SoNev/SoUt/HA Section’s all-new route.
+"We learned much about Southwest Section’s all-new route.
 Caravaners will start their trip by enjoying the views and the drive over the Angeles Forest and Angeles Crest Highways in the San Gabriel Mountains north of Pasadena.
 ‘The Crest’ is famed for its scenic, winding, 38-mile route though the Angeles National Forest from LaCanada to Palmdale.

-Day Two will offer Caravaners more of the desert scenery.
-The Caravan will travel over Northshore Drive in the Lake Mead National Recreation Area along with Nevada’s Valley of Fire Highway through Valley of Fire State Park.
+Day Two will offer Caravaners more of desert scenery.
+The Caravan will travel over Northshore Drive in the Lake Mead National Recreation Area along with Nevada’s "Valley of Fire Highway" through Valley of Fire State Park.
 The Park is famed for it’s brilliant red/orange sandstone geology.
 The drive though the Valley of Fire will be the most spectacular part of the National Corvette Caravan’s drive through southeastern California and southern Nevada.
-Day Two’s final eye candy will come on I-15, as it winds its way though the Virgin River Canyon on the way to St. George, Utah.
+Day Two’s final eye candy event will come on I-15, as it winds its way though the Virgin River Canyon on the way north, to St. George, Utah.

-The Southern California/Southern Nevada/Southern Utah and Hawaii Section, also, accepts donations.
-Donations are tax deductible as the National Corvette Museum is a 501(c)(3) non-profit corporation.
+The Southwest Section, also, accepts donations.
+Donations are tax deductible as the National Corvette Museum, which sanctions the National Corvette Caravan is a 501(c)(3) non-profit corporation.